This Land is Your Land.

 The Appalachian Trail (A.T.), the most famous hiking trail in North America, extends 2,181 miles from Georgia to Maine.
 A National Scenic Trail administered by the National Park Service, the A.T. follows the Kittatinny corridor for 125 miles from the Delaware Water Gap into Cumberland County.
 The Appalachian Trail Conservancy provides hikers with an interactive map to find a hike and local information on parking and transportation to trailheads.
 Where the Appalachian Trail turns south off the Ridge in eastern Cumberland County, the Tuscarora Trail begins and follows the Kittatinny Corridor west and south for 60 miles into Maryland, eventually rejoining the Appalachian Trail in Virginia.
 Various other intersecting trails along the Ridge offer opportunities for day-hikes and loop hikes for both experienced and casual hikers and everywhere in between.

-APPALACHIAN TRAIL – LOCAL HIKES
+APPALACHIAN TRAIL – DAY HIKES

 HAWK MOUNTAIN SANCTUARY TRAILS

-HIKING SOUTH CENTRAL PA (SATC)
+HIKING CENTRAL PA (SATC)

 HIKING THE TUSCARORA TRAIL